Koima-Sam/Disease-Info/README.md

  ## Copyrights
- This Application is license under the MIT license.
+ This Application is license under the MIT license. <br>
 Copyright (c) 2022  DiseaseInfo.Inc